uofu-emb/rtos/labs/1.rtos/README.md

 2. How to exercise the system
 3. Expected behavior.

-Activity:
+##### Activity - Write & Follow a Test Plan

-Write down a test plan in a file tests/manual/something.md.
+1. Write down a test plan in a file `tests/manual/something.md`.

-Commit it to source control.
+2. Commit it to source control.

-Work with another group.
-Follow their test plan.
-Discuss with them your experience.
-Was there anything unclear or missing?
-Does the plan describe the behavior of the system correctly?
-Are there any edge cases the test plan would miss?
-How long does it take to go through the test plan?
+3. Work with another group.
+   1. Follow their test plan.
+   2. Discuss with them your experience.
+      1. Was there anything unclear or missing?
+      2. Does the plan describe the behavior of the system correctly?
+      3. Are there any edge cases the test plan would miss?
+      4. How long does it take to go through the test plan?

 #### Automated Testing Strategy